sdiehl28/baseball-analytics/README.md

 The Lahman data is tidy and is therefore easy to analyze with Pandas or SQL, however the data is per season rather than per game.
 Finding a team's win streaks, a player's best month for hitting, and similar is not possible with the Lahman data.

 The raw Retrosheet data is play-by-play data and is not in CSV format.
-The Retrosheet parsers perform the following:
+Three Retrosheet parsers are automatically run to perform the following:

 - **cwevent** produces a CSV file with a row per play (aka event)
 - **cwdaily** produces a CSV file with a row per player per game